-Wow – can you believe your baby is almost six months old?
-And what a full on six months it has been.
+Wow – can you believe your baby has been in your life for nearly half a year!
 Hard to believe there is still so much more to come …

 Your baby is now starting to realise that you are not two parts of the same thing, but are in fact separate people.
 This can bring about some separation anxiety and your baby might start to cry when approached by strangers … or by a grandparent he hasn’t seen in a while …and might become upset when you leave the room.